Sihem Bensedrine: Education and literary work

-She founded the publishing house Arcs in 1988, but it became bankrupt in 1992 because of the human rights crisis.
-In 1998, she became literary chief for the publishing house Noir sur Blanc.
+She founded the publishing house Arcs in 1988 but it went bankrupt in 1992 because of the human rights crisis.
+In 1998, she became the literary chief for the publishing house Noir sur Blanc.
 In 1998, she founded the Conseil National pour les Libertés en Tunisie (CNLT), of which she became the primary spokesperson.

-From 1999, she and her businesses were subject to numerous police and judicial actions, including confiscation and destruction of property and a personal libel campaign in which she was portrayed as a prostitute, because of her freedom of the press and human rights activities.
+From 1999, Bensedrine and her businesses were subject to numerous police and judicial actions including confiscation and destruction of property and a personal libel campaign in which she was portrayed as a prostitute, because of her freedom of the press and human rights activities.